GerHobbelt/doxygen-awesome-css/README-MAINTAINER-XPACK.md

 ### Release schedule

-There are no fixed releases.
+There are no fixed releases, the project aims to follow the upstream releases.

 ### Check Git